inverno-io/inverno-tools/inverno-maven-plugin/README.md

 >
 > Since quotes or double quotes are used as delimiters, they might need to be escaped as well to declare an argument that contains some: `I\'m\ happy`, `"I'm happy"`, `'I\'m happy'`.

+> The way quotes are escaped greatly depends on the operating system.
+Above examples refers to Unix systems with proper shells, please look for the right documentation if you are using a different one.

 In order to debug the application, we need to specify the appropriate options to the JVM:

 ```plaintext